nbc-bravo/drupal-linkit/README.txt

 -- INSTALLATION --

- 1. Install and enable linkit and at least one of linkit_node, linkit_views, linkit_taxonomy or linkit_user
+ 1. Install and enable linkit and at least one of linkit_node, linkit_views, linkit_taxonomy or linkit_user.
- 2. Enable the Linkit button in your WYSIWYG editor's settings
+ 2 a.
+Enable the Linkit button in your WYSIWYG editor's settings.
+ 2 b.
+Enable the Linkit button in your CKEditor profile settings.
- 3. If you are using stand alone CKEditor or stand alone FCKeditor, there is some more installation information in each editor dir.
+ 2 c.
+If you are using stand alone FCKeditor, there is
-      * CKEditor (/sites/all/modules/linkit/editors/ckeditor/README.txt)
+    some more installation information the editor dir.
-      * FCKeditor (/sites/all/modules/linkit/editors/fckeditor/README.txt)
+    (/sites/all/modules/linkit/editors/fckeditor/README.txt)

 -- DEPENDENCIES --